 Whether you're swimming, jogging, weight lifting, or even just walking, your muscles are working, and your body is burning calories.
 But sometimes, when we're at the gym or just up and moving, we want to be doing literally anything else.
 Even though our mind can be telling us to stop, our bodies are thanking us!

-We might not always have time to get to that hour-long fitness class or spend 2 hours lifting weights, but making time for at least 30 minutes of movement every day provides our mind and body with some serious benefits.
+We might not always have time to get to that hour-long fitness class or spend 2 hours lifting weights, but making time for at least 30 minutes of movement every day provides our minds and body with some serious benefits.

 Get inspired to get up and get moving today when you see these seven major health benefits of incorporating regular physical activity into your day-to-day life!